pmascalchi/ImageJ_miscellaneous/README.md

 Various tools for ImageJ / Fiji:

-- **Useful Fiji toolbar v1.7**: This Fiji toolbar will give you a faster access to useful and classic functions, e.g.
+- **Useful Fiji toolbar v1.7 = StartupMacros.fiji.ijm**: This Fiji toolbar will give you a faster access to useful and classic functions, e.g.
   - open a complex file = Bio-Formats importer,
   - save as tiff, save as jpeg,
   - channel overlay display (i.e. composite mode),